+- activities conducted outside of Australia

+- other Commonwealth funded activities

+- purchase of land

+- major capital expenditure

+- the covering of retrospective costs

+- costs incurred in the preparation of a grant application or related documentation

+- major construction/capital works

-- costs incurred in the preparation of a funding application or related documentation - overseas travel, and - activities for which other Commonwealth, state, territory or local government bodies have primary responsibility.
+- overseas travel; and

+- activities for which other Commonwealth, state, territory or local government bodies have primary responsibility.

-IPS providers should contact their Funding Arrangement Manager if they are unsure whether an expense is eligible or ineligible.
+Providers should contact their Funding Arrangement Manager if they are unsure whether an expense is eligible or ineligible.